 Assertiveness is a positive quality!
 Beware though, some will tell you being assertive is being selfish.
 Not so.
 As long as your assertiveness does not hurt anyone else and as long as you state your wishes calmly and confidently you are not acting selfishly.
 You have a right to be yourself and do what you feel is right for you.
 Selfishness is when you don’t care about others, only yourself.
 What being assertive is all about is respect for yourself and this will also reflect outwards as you begin to respect others as having equal rights as you.

-If you are interested in becoming more assertive and reaping the benefits that you will find as a result then I would suggest that you get this helpful program which will transform the way you behave and change you for the better download the assertiveness self-hypnosis training program now and start to improve the quality of your life!
+There are some excellent books and courses out there that can help you become more assertive and really take control of your life.
+If you are interested in becoming more assertive and reaping the benefits that you will find as a result then I highly suggest that you get this excellent self-hypnosis program which will transform your life for the better: